limlim12-blip/Inside-Airbnb-Singapore/README.md

 4.  **Change City:** Click the **"ALL KIND OF CITIES"** popover button in the header to view and select different cities from the available list.
 5.  **More data visualization**: For a little more detail data exploration, you can check out **Map** at the **Menu** popover button

-    The following is the revised README content in markdown code format, incorporating the instructions for running `src/Get_raw.py` to obtain data for multiple cities.